Trending Topics

 3. Ask for help

-Request additional resources early, like an ATV with rescue trailer, so it is ready if the ambulance cannot access the patient.
+Request additional resources early, like an ATV with a rescue trailer, so it is ready if the ambulance cannot access the patient.

 4. BLS care anywhere

 Always have the essentials with you for BLS assessment and the treatment of ABC life threats.
-Patients are invariably much closer or much further from the trail head than anticipated.
+Patients are invariably much closer or much further from the trailhead than anticipated.

 5. Incident notification